NationStates: Critical reception

 In the 2009 book The Video Game Theory Reader 2, Lars Konzack critiqued that NationStates promoted libertarianism, but also stated that it is "open to experimentation and reflection on politics rather than being merely political propaganda.
 It becomes a philosophical game in which the player is invited to become part of an examination of political ideas.
-This game takes advantage of the potential in games to truly put the player in control and let him reflect on his own decisions, investigating political theory turned into meaningful game aesthetics."
+This game takes advantage of the potential in games to truly put the player in control and let them reflect on their own decisions, investigating political theory turned into meaningful game aesthetics."
 In the 2008 book The Art and Science of Interface and Interaction Design, C. Paul said that NationStates is "an interesting take on the interplay of freedom and control (and governance without government)".
+In a 2004 article, the BBC described NationStates as a "tongue-in-cheek nation simulation game".

 Jay Is Games' Jerrad praised the game, stating "the real beauty in this game is that it's accessible on so many levels".
 ProgrammableWeb's Kevin Sundstrom listed NationStates among its "30 New APIs", remarking that its application programming interface (API) "provides a developer interface for automate game world data collection".
+Super Jump Magazine's Andrew Johnston described NationStates as "a product of an era in which people still created websites solely as a means of self-expression".

 Popularity

 The game attracted a thousand players within two weeks, and had 20,700 by the end of the first year.
 Barry was surprised by the popularity of the game, and saw its discussion forums developing into an arena for political debate.
 He was impressed by some of the activity in the forums, relating how "one nation accused another of conducting secret missile tests and posted photos to prove it.
 That escalated into an international crisis that was only solved by sending in teams of independent weapons inspectors".
+In 2007, Barry stated that when he launched the game, he initially believed that "nobody would be interested in playing a political simulation game.
+I imagined NationStates as the kind of game you might stumble across, have fun with for a week or two, then move on.
+Then this entire community just popped into existence, as vibrant and dedicated as any on the internet".

-In December 2016, Alexa Internet ranked NationStates as the 14,380th most visited website.
+Alexa Internet ranked NationStates as the 14,380th most visited website in 2016.